jacobalberty/unifi-docker/README.md

 For your Unifi devices to "find" the Unifi Controller running in Docker, you _MUST_ override the Inform Host IP with the address of the Docker host computer.
-(By default, the Docker container usually gets the address 172.17.x.x.)
+(By default, the Docker container usually gets the internal address 172.17.x.x while Unifi devices connect to the (external) address of the Docker host.)
 To do this:

 * Find **Settings -> System -> Other Configuration -> Override Inform Host:** in the Unifi Controller web GUI.
+(It's near the bottom of that page.)
 * Check the "Enable" box, and enter the IP address of the Docker host machine.
 * Save settings in Unifi Controller
 * Restart UniFi-in-Docker container with `docker stop ...` and `docker run ...` commands.